Future Academies: Controversies

 In 2018, Hemel Hempstead's Cavendish School was reopened as Laureate Academy during an expansion of Future Academies which also extended to other schools in Hertfordshire in 2019 despite concerns about the trust's governance and despite parents' opposition.
 Concerns were raised about the introduction of compulsory Latin at Laureate Academy, with parents fearing the trust planned a grammar school-type emphasis on academic rather than vocational options. in July 2020, Laureate Academy was ranked the 7th worst school in Hertfordshire.
+In June 2023, the school was inspected by Ofsted and graded Good.

 In January 2019, Future Academies was criticised for poor governance practices, having four board members of whom three were also trustees.
 Government guidance, supported by Nash in 2017, recommended that trust boards should have five members and that most members should be independent of the board of trustees; if members also sit on the board of trustees this "may reduce the objectivity with which the members can exercise their powers".

 In 2020, Pimlico Academy appointed a new head-teacher who changed the dress code in a way that alienated pupils, staff and parents and was seen as racist, because it forbade colourful hijabs and hairstyles with a lot of height, such as afros.
 In September 2020 students took down a union jack that had been erected outside their school, and burned it; graffiti appeared "Ain't no black in the Union Jack …".
 Staff held a no confidence vote, which passed with 99%, and 98% of the staff voted for strike action.